NINJOE-1/SYSC3303-Assignment1/README.md

 ## Logging
 The program uses the `java.util.logging.Logger` for logging unexpected errors or events.
 Log messages are displayed in the console.

+## UML Diagrams
+The UML class diagram for this project can be found [here](UMLDiagrams/ClassDiagram.png).

+The sequence diagram for an example of the project running and making one sandwich can be found [here](UMLDiagrams/SandwichMakingChefSequenceDiagramExample.png).

+The sequence diagrams for individual classes and functions can be found [here](UMLDiagrams/SequenceDiagrams).